freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 The FreeBSD Foundation sponsors many conferences, events, and summits around the globe.
 These events can be BSD-related, open source, or technology events geared towards underrepresented groups.
 We support the FreeBSD-focused events to help provide a venue for sharing knowledge, to work together on projects, and to facilitate collaboration between developers and commercial users.
 This all helps provide a healthy ecosystem.
 We support the non-FreeBSD events to promote and raise awareness of FreeBSD, to increase the use of FreeBSD in different applications, and to recruit more contributors to the Project.

 Check out some of the advocacy and education work we did last quarter:

-  * Organized and ran the Essen FreeBSD Hackathon in Essen Germany
+  * Organized and ran the Essen FreeBSD Hackathon in Essen, Germany
   * Participated in the FreeBSD Developer Summit BSDCam, in Cambridge, England
   * Represented FreeBSD at the ARM Partner Meeting
   * Presented and taught about FreeBSD at SdNOG 5 in Khartoum, Sudan